 Before any new web application, or major change to an existing web application is put in place it must pass the ITSC Production Acceptance Criteria, maintained by the Information Technology Services Centre.

-The production acceptance criteria include two areas of responsibly maintained by the Web Business Manager.
+The production acceptance criteria include two areas of responsibly maintained by the Digital Marketing Manager.
 It is expected that all web systems are checked throughly against these two criteria and appropriate steps taken to achieve compliance.
 The two areas are;

 The two principle designs available for visual compliance of a web application system are;

-Once you have considered your desired grading below, and have selected the visual design that best suits your web application system, you must then contact the Web Business Manager to arrange for a copy of the visual style.
+Once you have considered your desired grading below, and have selected the visual design that best suits your web application system, you must then contact the Digital Marketing Manager to arrange for a copy of the visual style.

 Edith Cowan University is committed to making our web pages and systems meet accepted web accessibility standards.
 We have a commitment to providing accessible websites that comply with the W3C Web Accessibility Guidelines 2.0 AA Conformance.
 To assit web developers in achieving these standard the Web Business Team have developed the Website Quality Assurance Checklist.
 This checklist covers three broad areas: